Generalized Linear Model (H2O)

 - non-negative_coefficients Restrict coefficients (not intercept) to be non-negative.
 Range: boolean

 - compute_p-values Request p-values computation.
 P-values work only with IRLSM solver and no regularization.
+Intercept must also be added to the model.
 Moreover, non-negative coefficients and specify beta constraints parameters have to be set to false to compute p-values.
 Range: boolean

 - remove_collinear_columns In case of linearly dependent columns remove some of the dependent columns.
+Works only if intercept is added to the model.
 Range: boolean

 - add_intercept Include constant term in the model.
 Range: boolean